Samaná Province: History

-Europeans landed and colonized Samaná on January 12, 1493 by the explorer Christopher Columbus during his first trip to the Americas.
+Europeans landed and colonized Samaná on January 12, 1493.
+The explorer Christopher Columbus arrived in the area during his first trip to the Americas.
 He described it as “the fairest land on the face of the earth” after landing in the white sands of Bay of Rincón.
 At that time, Samaná was occupied by the Ciguayo tribe and the first hostile encounter between Europeans and natives occurred.
 This is considered to be the first instance of violent opposition to the Spanish conquistadors in the Americas, as they were attacked with a barrage of spears and arrows from the native warriors.

 During the 16th and 17th centuries, Samaná was sparsely populated and isolated from the capital Santo Domingo.
 The area was still inhabited by some Natives as well as "cimarrones" (escaped slaves), and European settlers who were trying to colonize the region.
 Among the Europeans, those who most frequented the area were English, Dutch, and the French.
 From time to time, but not continuously, the Spanish colonial authorities made expeditions to fight the French who were trying to occupy the region.